John Reames: As chairman

 Reames was chairman of Lincoln City for 15 years, from 1985 to 2000, and remains to date their longest-serving chairman.
 After Lincoln City had sold their ground to the local council in 1982 for £225,000, Reames bought it back from the council in 2000, ensuring the existence and continuity of Lincoln City as a viable professional football club and business.

 Reames also oversaw the complete rebuilding of Sincil Bank, and guided Lincoln back to the Football League in 1988.
 He was also responsible for appointing the first full-time black professional manager in the Football League in Keith Alexander (1993).

 Upon resigning as chairman of Lincoln City in November 2000, Reames left £400,000 in trust for the club's future.

 As manager

 Reames also managed Lincoln from November 1998 to March 2000, winning 25 out of 75 Football League games.
 Reames' managerial achievements include winning the October 1999 Manager of the Month Award.

 Later career

 After leaving Lincoln, Reames was also chairman of Gainsborough Trinity, and managing director of Wrexham.

 Death

 Reames died on 6 May 2008 from cancer.
-He left behind a wife Beth, sons Paul and Thomas, and daughters Kate, Sarah and Clare.
+He left behind a wife and five children, two sons and three daughters.